In which Dish reminisces about a tempestuous ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 My beloved Belgian Malinois Rikki had died suddenly of liver cancer five months earlier and my Mother had been on me about getting another dog.
 "I’m not even considering another dog yet," I said to try to shut down the conversation.
 But she kept at it every few weeks.

-I have primarily taken in rescue dogs, but my Mother had done the research and decided that I needed to focus at this stage on a breed with characteristics that easily fit into a lifestyle that included lots of travel, as well as staying as a guest with family and friends who already had dogs, or kids.
-So, small enough to fit under an airplane seat, congenial and not prone to bark.
-She’d decided on a King Charles Cavalier for me.
+I have primarily taken in rescue dogs, but my Mother had done the research and decided that I needed to focus at this stage on a breed with characteristics that easily fit into a lifestyle that included lots of travel, as well as staying as a guest with family and friends who already had dogs, or young kids.
+So, small enough to fit under an airplane seat, congenial, adaptable and not prone to bark, she’d decided on a King Charles Cavalier for me.

 That’s why, a week before Thanksgiving, I was headed to Kingly Cavalier to be interviewed by Julie, the owner.
-If she deemed me suitable, she’d explained over the phone beforehand, I’d go on her waitlist and would likely end up with a puppy sometime in the summer or early fall.
+If she deemed me suitable, she’d explained over the phone beforehand, I’d go on her waitlist and would likely end up with a puppy sometime six to 12 months later.
 "That timing," I thought, “would be convenient.
 By then, I’d be ready for one.”
 The construction on my place would be done, I’d be in one place for a while and I’d clear my backyard of the infamous killer bufo frogs that plague South Florida, and other hazards.
 Plus, I’d be over Rikki, or at least more over Rikki.

 That was my plan.

 But I got to Kingly Cavalier early, while Julie was still doing playtime with about 10 puppies.
-One, clearly meant for me, jiggled her little body up to mine and started batting her seductive, beautiful large brown eyes at me.
-She was the only black and tan puppy in the mix.
+One jiggled her little body up to mine and started batting her seductive, beautiful large brown eyes at me.
+Julie would pick her up and put her back in the playing mob of pups, but she’d break out and head in my direction.
+She only had eyes for me.

 Julie gently picked up the little puppy, bringing her over to the other side of the room.
 “I’m keeping this sweet little girl," she said.
 "She is a perfect example of the black-and-tan Cavalier, so I’m holding her back to breed her."